Garci Rodríguez de Montalvo: Las Sergas de Esplandián

 Montalvo spent many years translating and recasting the Amadis of Gaul novels and appending a fourth book of his own.
 He then wrote a sequel, Las sergas de Esplandián (The Adventures of Esplandián), in which he tells the life and wandering of Amadis' eldest son.
 In the sequel Montalvo described a mythical Island of California as being west of the Indies:

 Know, that on the right hand of the Indies there is an island called California very close to the side of the Terrestrial Paradise; and it is peopled by black women, without any man among them, for they live in the manner of Amazons.

 The novel was highly influential in motivating Hernán Cortés and other explorers in the discovery of the "island", which they believed lay along the west coast of North America.
 In 1539, Francisco de Ulloa, sailing under the commission of Cortés, explored the Gulf of California and the coast of Baja California peninsula, determining that it was a peninsula, not an island.
 Nevertheless, the cartographic misconception of California as an island persisted on many European maps well into the 18th century.

-The saga was continued by books by later authors.
-The books were the sixth novel, Florisando (by Ruiz Paez de Ribera, 1510), followed by Lisuarte of Greece (by Feliciano de Silva, 1514), Lisuarte of Greece (by Juan Diaz, 1525), Amadis of Greece (by Feliciano de Silva, 1530), etc.
+Many more authors contributed sequels to the saga after Montalvo, including Feliciano de Silva, Ruiz Paes de Ribera, and Juan Diaz.